Free tool

 No. We are independent and not affiliated with Pearson.
 The conversions use Pearson's published concordance tables and the Home Affairs cut scores, but every figure is indicative.
 Always confirm the exact score a university or visa requires on its own official page.

 Most universities ask for somewhere between PTE 50 and 79 overall, often with minimum per-skill scores.
 Competitive and postgraduate courses tend to want 65 plus.
-Always check the specific course's English requirement.
+Always check the specific course's English requirement on our university requirements page.